pagkly/Zed/Investopedia3/What Credit Analysts Do and How They Work.md

 ## Types of Credit Analyst Ratings

 Credit analysts may also issue credit scores.
 For individuals, credit score generation is typically automated through algorithmic processes based on a person's credit payment history, spending, and past bankruptcies.
 A credit score is a three-digit number ranging from around 200 to 850.
-The most common type of individual credit score is the [Fair Isaac](https://www.investopedia.com/terms/f/fico-fair-isaac.asp) or FICO score.
+The most common type of individual credit score is the [[Fair Isaac]](https://www.investopedia.com/terms/f/fico-fair-isaac.asp) or FICO score.

-For debt issuers and their instruments (such as bonds), credit analysts assign scores based on letter grades such as [AAA](https://www.investopedia.com/terms/a/aaa.asp)—the highest credit worthiness, and then AA+, or BBB, and so on..
+For debt issuers and their instruments (such as bonds), credit analysts assign scores based on letter grades such as [[AAA]](https://www.investopedia.com/terms/a/aaa.asp)—the highest credit worthiness, and then AA+, or BBB, and so on..
 Below a certain rating, a company's debt is considered "junk," or below investment grade.
 These junk bonds typically carry higher yields to accommodate for the additional credit risk.
 Sovereign governments can also have credit scores on their bonds.
-Credit analysts who assess bonds often work at credit rating agencies such as [Moody's](https://www.investopedia.com/terms/m/moodys.asp) or [Standard & Poor's](https://www.investopedia.com/terms/s/sp.asp) (S&P).
+Credit analysts who assess bonds often work at credit rating agencies such as [[Moody's]](https://www.investopedia.com/terms/m/moodys.asp) or [[Standard & Poor's]](https://www.investopedia.com/terms/s/sp.asp) (S&P).

-Insurance companies are also rated on their credit risk and financial stability by rating agencies such as [AM Best](https://www.investopedia.com/terms/a/a-m-best.asp).
+Insurance companies are also rated on their credit risk and financial stability by rating agencies such as [[AM Best]](https://www.investopedia.com/terms/a/a-m-best.asp).

 According to the most recent statistics from the U.S. Bureau of Labor Statistics (BLS), the mean annual salary for a credit analyst was $84,930.
 The highest in the U.S. was $123,470 in New York State.1